microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_ubuntu.md

     Output should look like this:
     ```
     {
-    "appId": "aedXXXXXXXXXXXXXXXXXXac661",
+    "appId": "XXXXXXXXXXXXXXXXXXXXXXXXX",
     "displayName": "AzureArcServer",
     "name": "http://AzureArcServer",
-    "password": "b54XXXXXXXXXXXXXXXXXb2338e",
+    "password": "XXXXXXXXXXXXXXXXXXXXXXXXX",
-    "tenant": "72f98XXXXXXXXXXXXXXXXX11db47"
+    "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXX"
     }
     ```
     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

 * The Vagrantfile executes a script on the VM OS to install all the needed artifacts as well to inject environment variables.
-Edit the [*scripts/vars.sh*](../local/vagrant/ubuntu/scripts/vars.sh) to match the Azure Service Principle you've just created.
+Edit the [*scripts/vars.sh*](../local/vagrant/ubuntu/scripts/vars.sh) shell script to match the Azure Service Principle you've just created.

     * subscriptionId=Your Azure Subscription ID
     * appId=Your Azure Service Principle name